 In the classroom, the Bruins won the Don Shepard Award for Highest Team GPA at UCLA for the second straight year.
 Three players were named to the Pac-12 All-Academic Team and seven players were named to the 2013-14 UCLA Director's Honor Roll at least once.

-Last season, because of an injury to Lua, the Bruins fell out of the Top 10 in the national rankings during the Fall season.
+Two years ago, because of an injury to Lua, the Bruins fell out of the Top 10 in the national rankings during the Fall season.
 By February, the Bruins had climbed back.
 Two victories to open the Spring season proved UCLA was a contender.
-By the end of the season, UCLA had won two tournaments outright, tied for first in another, and Forsyth raised her number of career tournament victories to 49.
+By the end of the season, UCLA had won two tournaments outright and tied for first in another.

 Individually, sophomore Erynne Lee again earned First-Team WGCA All-America honors while winning her second collegiate tournament: the Regional Challenge.
 For the fourth straight year, Lua earned second-team All-America honors, and both players were First-Team All-Pac-12 selections.
 Lopez was a second-team all-conference pick and junior Ani Gulugian was an honorable mention choice.